 Requirement #1 was that the pages be easily added to / removed.
 If this was a gift, I think it would be super cool to make a Blurb book to give someone using digi recipes (that would be an awesome graduation or wedding gift!), but this is something I’m going to use.
 I’m going to add in recipes (mine and from other sources), and I’m going to take them out and throw them on that little clipboard there while I’m cooking.

-I decided to go with We R Memory Keepers Classic Leather 3-Ring Binder.
-The leather will be easy to clean, the 3 rings will make it easy to add and remove recipes, the 8.5 x 11 size makes the templates less work and allows the book to easily fit on my recipe book shelf, and the bright orange color is really fun in combination with the soft colors in the template.
+I decided to go with a We R Memory Keepers Classic Leather 3-Ring Binder.
+The cover will be easy to clean, the 3 rings will make it easy to add and remove recipes, the 8.5 x 11 size makes the templates less work and allows the book to easily fit on my recipe book shelf, and the bright orange color is really fun in combination with the soft colors in the template.

 For the page protectors, I just used cheap, thin ones from Office Max.
 They’re going to get food splatters all over them anyway.